input-output-hk/mithril/docs/root/mithril/mithril-protocol/protocol.md

 * Party retrieves the protocol parameters
-* It uses the parameters to generate a new key pair of a verification key and a signing key, plus a Proof-of-possession κ.
+* It uses the parameters to generate a new key pair of a verification key and a signing key, plus a Proof-of-possession `κ`.
 The verification key and PoP are broadcast to all other parties for registration, which is expected to last for some limited period of time.
 An important difference with the paper is that registration is not centralised in the " idealised" manner described in the paper.
 Instead, all signers will register against all other signers.
 Meaning that each signer will trace it's own registration procedure.
 Together with other participants' keys, the stake of each party is stored.
-* Then an aggregate verification key (AVK in the paper) is created from the registration material, in the form of a Merkle-tree.
+* Then an aggregate verification key (`AVK` in the paper) is created from the registration material, in the form of a Merkle-tree.

 The key dissemination process can also happen on-chain, which makes sense as the parties need to have some guarantees about the validity of keys and stakes of each other party.